-Sore throat is a common symptom characterized by inflammation, irritation and difficulty swallowing or speaking that can be relieved with the use of painkillers and anti-inflammatory drugs.
+A sore throat is a common symptom characterized by inflammation, irritation and difficulty in swallowing or speaking that can be relieved with the use of painkillers and anti-inflammatory drugs.

-This type of pain may be transient and be accompanied by an influenza, or it may be persistent, especially in people suffering from tonsillitis.
+This type of pain may be temporary as part of a cold or the flu, or it may be persistent, especially in people suffering from tonsillitis.

 The images below show the difference between a healthy throat and a sore throat.
-When besides your throat being red there are other symptoms present such as thrush, swelling or very large tonsils or even dots of pus as well as a red throat, it is recommended you go to a doctor for him to indicate the most appropriate treatment, which can be done with anti-inflammatory drugs and antibiotics.
+When you have other symptoms present, such as oral thrush, swelling or very large tonsils, or even dots of pus as well as a red throat, it is recommended you go to a doctor for the most appropriate treatment, which can be done with anti-inflammatory drugs and antibiotics.

 Remedies for a sore throat

-Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever that may emerge.
+Some examples of sore throat remedies are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to get rid of a sore throat and fever if you get these symptoms.

-These medications can sometimes be bought without a prescription, but self-medication is discouraged because it can be harmful to your health.
-In addition, taking the wrong medication can aggravate the infection, worsening the symptoms.
-You should be aware that every medication has side effects and therefore should only be used with the knowledge of a doctor.
+These drugs can sometimes be bought without a prescription, but self-medication is not recommended because it can cause you more harm than good and taking the wrong medication can also aggravate the infection, worsening the symptoms.
+It is important to remember that every drug has side effects and so should only be taken with the knowledge of a doctor.

 What to take if you have a sore throat